Page Content

 6. Step 6.
 Student Information: Selection of School

-Regardless of whether the student has applied to a College or not, they are at liberty to choose up to 10 Colleges at a time (maximum of 4 in case of a paper FAFSA form) without having to worry about applying to them or being accepted by any of them.
-Data of Colleges that the student will ultimately end up not attending will be securely discarded.
-Furthermore, no College can see the list of choices, so it wise to select as many as possible at this stage.
-There is a handy search tool that makes this step easy, provided, of course, the applicant knows at least the state where the college is located and either the city or name of the College.
+Regardless of whether the student has applied to a college or not, they are at liberty to choose up to ten colleges at a time (maximum of 4 in case of a paper FAFSA form) without having to worry about applying to them or being accepted by any of them.
+Data of colleges that the Student will ultimately end up not attending, will be securely discarded.
+Furthermore, no college can see the list of choices, so it is wise to select as many as possible at this stage.
+There is a handy search tool that makes this step easy, provided, of course, the applicant knows at least the State where the college is located and either the city or name of the college.

 7. Step 7.
 Student & Parent: Signing & Submitting the FAFSA Form

-Independent students can sign and submit the FAFSA form independently, without parents having to do so.
-However, those who qualify as dependent students need their parents to sign the form as well.
-If such is the case, both parents (1 and 2) will also have FSA IDs and enter them before submitting the form.
+Independent students can sign and submit the FAFSA form on their own, without the need of parents having to do so, too.
+However, those who qualify as dependent students also need their parents to sign the form.
+If such is the case, both parents (1 and 2) must also have FSA IDs and enter them before submitting the form.

 Important: FAFSA application must be done every year, not only at the time of seeking admission.

-While the FAFSA Graduate School form is quite simple, there is always a chance of overlooking important and complicated things in the bargain.
-There are thousands of FAFSA applications made each year, and it is essential to keep the finger on the ball, focus, and assiduously enter information on the FAFSA form.
-These few tips should help in staying on top:
+While the FAFSA graduate school form is quite simple, there is always a chance of overlooking something important and complicating things in the bargain.
+Thousands of FAFSA applications are made each year, and it is essential to keep the finger on the ball, focus, and assiduously enter information on the FAFSA form.
+These few tips should help one stay on top:

 1. Apply Early

-The FAFSA form for the following academic year is usually October 1.
-Applying early is prudent because many of the awarded grants are done on a first-come, first-serve basis and will, therefore, better the chances of receiving aid.
+The FAFSA form for the following academic year is usually available on the 1st of October.
+Applying early is prudent because many of the grants awarded are on a first-come, first-served basis, improving the chances of receiving aid.

 2. Do Not Skip Steps